 Once you've finished editing a lesson you can Publish your changes.
 If you're not ready to publish yet, you have the option to save a draft and come back later to complete your edits.

-It's very easy to create courses on Stan Store, but the course builder's features are quite limited.
+It's easy to create courses on Stan Store, but the courses that you create will be basic.
 The platform doesn't have sophisticated learner tracking or analytics.
 It also lacks an option for quizzes and doesn't provide an easy way to schedule modules to unlock on specific days, so it's not easy to run cohort courses where everyone gains access to the same modules at the same time.

 Customizing your Stan Store